An introduction to Slack Enterprise Key Management

 Slack EKM adds an extra layer of protection and is available as an add-on for our most security-conscious Enterprise Grid customers.
-Whether you’re at a large organisation or working in a highly regulated industry, Slack EKM helps you to meet your security objectives without affecting any of the Slack features that your teams require.
+Whether you’re at a large organization or working in a highly regulated industry, Slack EKM helps you meet your security objectives without affecting any of the Slack features your teams require.

 Trusted by